Table of Contents (click to expand)

 Atomic theory formulation spans many years.
 Here is a rudimentary attempt to timeline the process of atomic theory formulation, which started in the pre-Socratic period.

-- Democritus, the Greek philosopher, was the first to think of atoms.
+- Leucippus and his student Democritus, the Greek philosophers, were among the first to think of atoms.
 If a piece of matter is divided into smaller and smaller parts, then all the particles still possess the same properties.
 If we go on dividing matter, there comes a time when we cannot divide it further.
 This indivisible particle is ‘atomos’.
-One notable thing was that atomists during this time believed that atoms of all matter were similar in all respects.
+Democritus believed that atoms were all made of the same basic substance, but differed in shape, size, and arrangement—properties that gave rise to the different materials we observe.

 - The atomist teachings were lost for approximately two millennia until the 1800s, when John Dalton first proposed an atomic theory.
 While trying to figure out why elements only combined in specific ‘whole number ratios’ (like 1:2 or 3:4 etc.), Dalton determined that there must be an indivisible solid, mass-bearing and indivisible particle that is unique for each element.
 He believed that because this tiny particle was indivisible, compounds could not combine in fractional ratios.

-- J J Thompson’s ‘plum pudding model’ in the late 19th century was the first model to break the myth of the atom being a solid particle.
+- J.J.
+Thomson’s ‘plum pudding model’ in the late 19th century was the first model to break the myth of the atom being a solid particle.
 The cathode ray tube experiment that first discovered electrons led to a modification of the atomic model.
 The new model was not a solid ball, but had negative charge floating in a sea of positive charge.
 (It was a positively charged sea because atom as a whole were known to be neutral)

 - Ernest Rutherford’s gold foil experiment further acknowledged the fact that the positive charge was only contained in a small part of the atom.
 Because most alpha rays passed without deflection, the atom had to be largely empty; the few rays that got deflected had likely hit the nucleus.
 The plum pudding model was replaced by Rutherford’s “nuclear model”, but the position of electrons was still disputed.